 Inspired by his time with the Maharishi, the song has since become a vision of Lennon’s life at the time and a candid moment of vulnerability.
 Speaking with David Sheff in 1980, he revealed: “The lyrics explain themselves clearly: I was a very jealous, possessive guy.
 Toward everything.
 A very insecure male.
 A guy who wants to put his woman in a little box, lock her up, and just bring her out when he feels like playing with her.
 She’s not allowed to communicate with the outside world – outside of me – because it makes me feel insecure.”

 Speaking with the BBC, Lennon revealed further, “When you actually are in love with somebody you tend to be jealous, and want to own them and possess them one hundred per cent, which I do… I love Yoko, I want to possess her completely.
 I don’t want to stifle her, you know?
 That’s the danger, that you want to possess them to death.”

 It’s not a unique feeling, it’s one that many of us have experienced but far, far fewer have ever expressed.
-This is why it deserves to be to the top of this list.
+This is why it deserves to be at the top of this list.
 ‘Jealous Guy’ shows that John Lennon committed himself completely to his art.